Harold Gould

 Harold Vernon Goldstein (December 10, 1923 – September 11, 2010), better known as Harold Gould, was an American character actor.
-He appeared as Martin Morgenstern on the sitcom Rhoda (1974–78) and Miles Webber on the sitcom The Golden Girls (1989–92).
+He appeared as Martin Morgenstern on the sitcom Rhoda (1974–78) and Miles Webber on the sitcom The Golden Girls (1985–92).
 A five-time Emmy Award nominee, Gould acted in film and television for nearly 50 years, appearing in more than 300 television shows, 20 major motion pictures, and over 100 stage plays.
 He was known for playing elegant, well-dressed men (as in The Sting), and he regularly played Jewish characters and grandfather-type figures on television and in film.

 Early life

-Gould was born to a Jewish family in Schenectady, New York.
-He was the son of Louis Goldstein, a postal worker, and Lillian, a homemaker who did part-time work for the state health department.
-Gould was raised in Colonie, New York, and was valedictorian of his high school class.
-He enrolled at Albany Teachers College upon graduation (now known as University at Albany, SUNY) and studied to become a social studies or English teacher.
+Gould was born in Schenectady, New York.
+He was the son of Louis Goldstein, a postal worker, and Lillian, a homemaker who did part-time work for the New York State Health Department.
+Gould was raised in Colonie, New York and was valedictorian of his high school class.
+He enrolled at Albany Teachers College upon graduation and studied to become a social studies or English public high school teacher.

-After two years in college, Gould enlisted in the United States Army during World War II and saw combat in France in a mortar battalion.
-He developed trench foot and was sent to England to recover.
+After two years in college, Gould enlisted in the United States Army during World War II and saw combat in France in a chemical mortar battalion.
+He developed trench foot and was sent back to England to recover.
 After convalescence, Gould served in a rail transport unit in France.